 If you don’t care about staining, just throw them in with your normal load of laundry.
 It’s that easy.

 However, if you do care about staining, it’s a bit more work.
 You’ll have to soak them in cold water first, or use a commercial stain remover product.
 Also not a big deal though.
+But, we’d be lying to you if we didn’t say that there were a pain at times to deal with.

-Do Cloth Pads Shift Around?
+Do they Shift Around?

 The other things to consider is that reusable pads don’t have a sticky backing on them.
 Instead, they have snaps that keep them in place on your underwear.